suzuki-shunsuke/lock-action/README.md

     key: foo
     post_unlock: "true"
 ```

+### Ignore error even if the key is already locked

 By default, `mode: lock` will fail if the key is already locked.
 Set `ignore_already_locked_error: "true"` to avoid this.